Dental disease: the worst thing not covered by pet insurance

 It’s important to have your vet check your pet’s teeth regularly as well.
 These are usually carried out during standard check-ups and vaccination appointments.

-This is important, not only to keep on top of any developing issues, but also because in order to claim for dental treatments with insurers like Napo, your pet needs to have had an annual dental check-up in the prior 12 months.
+This is vital to keep on top of any developing issues.
+It’s also important because in order to claim for dental treatments with pet insurance with dental cover like Napo, your pet needs to have had an annual dental check-up in the prior 12 months.

 Despite the prevalence of dental disease in pets, most insurers don’t cover it.